Easy Gluten Free Granola Recipe (Better Than Store-Bought)

 Instructions

-- Pour the liquid over the granola mixture on the baking sheet and toss lightly.
+• Pour the blended wet ingredients over the granola mixture on the baking sheet and toss lightly.

-- Slide the baking pan into the preheated oven and bake in five-minute intervals for about 15-20 minutes, lightly stirring the mixture each time.
+• Slide the baking pan into the preheated oven and bake in five-minute intervals for about 15-20 minutes, lightly stirring the mixture each time, until golden brown.

-- When the mixture is cooled to room temperature, carefully lift the parchment sheet, roll one end, and pour the granola into an air tight container.
+• Let the granola cool to room temperature.
+Then, carefully lift the parchment sheet, roll one end, and pour the granola into an air tight container.
 Store in a cool, dry place (like a pantry) for up to six months.

 Nutrition